 Dr Roberts was a Founding Director of ResMed Inc and also served as the company's Vice President.
 He previously also served as Chairman and Director of Research Australia, a nonprofit organisation promoting health and medical research.
-Performance Review of the Australian Innovation, Science and Research System 2016

 Mr Saul Singer